samkass/xliff-translator/README.md

 The application will then find the xliff file within the directory, use the directory name as the localization language, and submit the entries one at a time to ChatGPT's "gpt-3.5-turbo" model for translation, and insert the translations back into the .xliff file.
 (The original .xliff file will be saved as `orig-<filename>.xliff`, and the new file will be saved as `<filename>.xliff`.)

 ## Notes
-To generate the .xloc file(s) in the first place, in XCode go to Product > Export For Localization... and select the languages you want to localize for.
+To generate the .xloc file(s) in the first place, in XCode go to Product > Export Localizations... and select the languages you want to localize for.
 This will generate a .xloc file for each language, which you can then use with this utility to translate.

 When the translations are complete, you can re-import the .xloc files into XCode by going to Product > Import Localizations... and selecting the .xloc files you want to import.